Skip to main content

 OKUYAMAI joined the company just after this project was launched and have been involved in developing CMOS annealing machines ever since.
 While Mr. Hayashi mainly develops hardware, I develop software that manipulates and utilizes the hardware.

 HAYASHIWe started with the hardware, in fact, the semiconductor chips.
 This is extremely rare.
 Making semiconductor chips has production costs in and of itself, and requires time as well.
-Usually, I believe that semiconductors would be created only after multiple simulations have been conducted.
+Usually, I believe that semiconductors are created only after multiple simulations have been conducted.

-However, in order to display the possibility of calculations using the Ising model, Hitachi boldly started with producing semiconductors.
+However, in order to demonstrate the possibility of calculations using the Ising model, Hitachi rather boldly started with producing semiconductors.
 As a result, we confirmed that we could solve problems at a high electric power efficiency.
 We call this hardware installed with the Ising chips the first-generation machine.

 We succeeded at solving a specific field's problems with the first-generation machine.
-However, in order to undergo practical application, we needed to devise a generic formula that could be applied across various fields.
+However, to pursue practical application in the real world, we needed to devise a generic formula that could be applied across various fields.
 Therefore, we developed the second-generation CMOS annealing machine using a field-programmable gate array (FPGA).
 As an FPGA can be reconfigured after having been manufactured, all sorts of formulae can be tested.
 Furthermore, because it is mass produced, one can easily gain access to a machine, and development costs have been driven down.